trouve-antoine/hadooc/README.md

 #### Charts

-Additionally, the hadooc compiler supports generation of graphic contents from text script from the element
+Additionally, the hadooc compiler supports the generation of graphic contents from text script with the syntax:

     {code:X}
     some script